tmbuza/iMAP/README.md

 ### Sequence Processing and Classification with QIIME2
 * Requires a QIIME2 trained classifer.
 * You can train your own classifier using the [q2-feature-classifier](https://github.com/qiime2/q2-feature-classifier).
-* Default classifier: Naive Bayes classifiers trained on on GreenGenes database with 99% OTUs.
+* Classifier: Naive Bayes classifiers trained on GreenGenes database with 99% OTUs.

+* Download pretrained classifiers for QIIME2 sequence classification:
-	* The 515-806 conservative fragments is chosen due to its small size.
+	* The 515-806 conservative fragments (iMAP defaultue to its small size).
 	* Can be spanned by sequencing 200–300 nt from both ends using Illumina MiSeq.

-### Download greengenes classifier for QIIME2.

 ```{}
 bash iMAP/code/qiime2/qiime2_gg_classifier_fragments.bash